Surround sound guidelines and limitations

 A Sonos home theater speaker can use two Sonos speakers of the same model as surrounds.
 For example, two Sonos Ones can be used for surround sound but One and Play:1 cannot.
 However, related models like One and One SL can be used together as surround speakers.

-- One (all generations) and One SL
+- One SL

 - Play:5 (Gen 2)

-- SYMFONISK WiFi bookshelf speaker (Gen 1) and (Gen 2)
+- SYMFONISK Bookshelf (Gen 1)

-- SYMFONISK Picture frame with Wi-Fi speaker
+- SYMFONISK Picture frame

 - Ensure both speakers are in the same orientation: vertical or horizontal.